 Israeli Red Rice is much less common.

-IS KOSHER MEAT BETTER?
+IS KOSHER Meat BETTER?

-Also, kosher animals are kept in better conditions than not kosher animals due to strict kosher heath requirements of the animals.
-They are also killed in arguably more humane conditions.
+Kosher animals are kept in better conditions than non-kosher animals due to strict kosher health requirements of the animals.

-While I’ve only eaten kosher meat (so I cannot compare), I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher meat is of superior quality to cook with.
+While I’ve only eaten kosher meat and so I cannot compare, I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher meat is of superior quality to cook with.

-SHOULD YOU WASH MEAT?
+SHOULD YOU WASH Meat?

-According to the USDA, you should not wash chicken or meat because washing it spreads bacteria throughout the kitchen.
+According to the USDA, you should not wash meat or poultry because water can splash bacteria up to 3 feet surrounding your sink.

-HOW CAN I CLEAN MY MEAT WITHOUT WASHING IT?
+HOW CAN I CLEAN MY meat WITHOUT WASHING IT?

 If you want to clean your meat without washing it, wipe it down with a wet paper towel.
-This will remove anything other than bacteria.

 Just make sure the paper towel doesn’t touch anything else and to toss the paper towel right away.

-HOW TO DEFROST MEAT
+HOW TO DEFROST Meat

 IN THE FRIDGE

-This method is the most highly recommended.
-Meat typically takes at least a full day to thaw.
-Once thawed, the poultry can remain in the refrigerator for a day or two before cooking.
+Meat typically takes a full day to thaw.
+Once thawed, it can remain in the refrigerator for a day or two before cooking.

 IN COLD WATER

-This should take two to three hours.
 Submerge your sealed meat in a pot or bowl full of cold water.
 Change out the water every 30 minutes or so.

 According to the USDA, you can cook frozen meat.
 It will take 50% longer to cook, but it’s an option.
-You should also cook it on a roasting rack or over vegetables so the heat can circulate around the meat.

-IS IT SAFE TO REFREEZE RAW MEAT
+IS IT SAFE TO REFREEZE RAW meat?

 According to the USDA, “food thawed in the refrigerator is safe to refreeze without cooking.”
 However, you do lose quality when refreezing previously defrosted meat.

-Every time you defrost meat, it loses moisture through thawing which also leads to a loss in flavor.
-To compensate for this, marinate the meat to add more flavor and juice.”
+Every time you defrost meat, it loses moisture as it thaws, which also leads to a loss in flavor.
+To compensate for this, marinate the meat to add more flavor and juice.

-The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90 °F.”
+The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90°F.”

-HOW TO STORE
+HOW TO STORE MEAT

 Once cooled, place in an airtight container and refrigerate.
 Store for 3 to 4 days.

-HOW TO FREEZE
+HOW TO FREEZE MEAT

 Freeze leftovers within 3-4 days.
 Place in an airtight container or resealable freezer bag.

 Freeze for up to 6 months.
-After that, it is safe to eat.
-However, the quality begins to degrade.
+After that, it is still safe to eat but the quality begins to degrade.

 Beef and green beans is an easy and healthy dish.
 Serve with rice.